notEthan/jsi/README.md

 ### A note on Classes

 The classes used to instantiate JSIs are dynamically generated subclasses of JSI::Base which include the JSI Schema Module of each schema describing the given instance.
 These are mostly intended to be ignored: applications aren't expected to instantiate these directly (rather, `#new_jsi` on a Schema or Schema Module is intended), and they are not intended for subclassing or method definition (applications should instead define methods on a schema's {JSI::Schema#jsi_schema_module}).

+## Mutability

+JSI instances are immutable by default.
+Mutable JSIs may be instantiated using the `mutable` param of `new_jsi`.
+Immutable JSIs are much more performant, because mutation may change what schemas apply to nodes in a document, and checking for that is costly.
+It is not recommended to instantiate large documents as mutable; their JSI instances become unusably slow.

 ## Registration